rapiddweller/rapiddweller-benerator-ce/doc/regular_expression_support.md

 \xhh The character with hexadecimal value 0xhh
 \uhhhh The character with hexadecimal value 0xhhhh
 ```

-For control codes in general there is a special notation
+For control codes in general there is a special notation:

 ```shell
 \cx The control character corresponding to x (e.g. \cA for Ctrl-A)
 ```